katerib/inkCTR/README.md

 ![Results](/screenshots/results.jpg)

 > Note: On some operating systems, you may encounter special characters when viewing the .csv file using Microsoft Excel.
 To remedy this, [try this solution](https://support.knowbe4.com/hc/en-us/articles/360041788374-Why-Aren-t-Special-Characters-Displaying-in-My-CSV-File-in-Microsoft-Excel-).
 In these cases, inkCTR will still run as expected.

+## Improvements & Ideas

+Some ideas for future updates to improve inkCTR:

+* import ignored words from .txt file (or .csv) to make it easier for users to customize ignored words
+* create GUI interface ?
+* add more features